Sitefinity/mvc-samples/AuthorWidget/readme.md

 Install the Author widget
 =========================

+Installing the widget is an alternative to building it yourself.
 Instead of building the widget step by step, you can get it from the repository and use it directly.

 1. Clone
     the [feather-samples](https://github.com/Sitefinity/feather-samples) repository